Newhouse0303/JavaAdvanced_OOP/Part_2_exercise_4_Bus.md

     Exception: if their's no balance left throws an NoBlanceException

     Method: 'payment'
-    Meaning: calls 'getPriceAndDuration' and the Card class's makePurcase methods to to update the card attributes 'balance' and 'travelTimeValiduntil'
+    Meaning: calls 'getPriceAndDuration' and the Card class's makePurcase methods to update the card attributes 'balance' and 'travelTimeValiduntil'
     Parameters: String cardID, 'float price' and 'long duration' (via Purchase object)